JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 The last line is what we get when we try to resume a finished continuation.

-In this little example happens a lot.
+A lot happens in this little example.
 The rest of the section explains it bit by bit, starting with a state-machine.

 ### State-Machine
 The compiler turns sequential code into suspendable by using state machines.
 It distributes suspending calls between states in a state-machine.
 The relationship between the calls and the states is one-to-one: each call gets a state, and each state gets a call.
 The state ends with the call, and the compiler places all instructions preceding the call in the same state before the call.
 It places all